 Fishing from cliffs is a type of sea fishing which divides opinion.
 Some anglers avoid it due to the inherent dangers, whereas others believe that – provided the right safety precautions are taken – fishing from cliffs can be an exciting and productive type of sea fishing.
-Indeed, in certain areas of the UK, such as the North East of England, cliff fishing is growing in popularity and during winter days when cod are around clifftops around the Northumberland and North Yorkshire coastline can be busy with anglers.
+Indeed, in certain areas of the UK cliff fishing is growing in popularity and during winter days when cod are present and clifftops around the Northumberland and North Yorkshire coastline can be busy with anglers.

 The safest type of cliff fishing takes place from a wide, level and stable ledge – especially one which is recognised as a safe fishing mark by anglers.
-In some areas there are a number of well known, well used and relatively safe and stable clifftop marks, which may get very popular at certain times of the year when fish are there to be caught.
-Anglers arriving to find these marks taken should never be tempted into fishing somewhere dangerous because the clifftop mark they planned to fish from was already taken.
+In some places there are a number of well known, well used and relatively safe clifftop marks which may get very popular at certain times of the year when fish are there to be caught.
+Anglers arriving to find these marks already occupied should never be tempted into fishing somewhere dangerous because the clifftop mark they planned to fish from was already taken.
 As well as safety other fishing related issues need to be taken into account.
-Anglers must be able to cast out and then reel in without the line rubbing on the cliff face, and any fish which are hooked must be able to be retrieved – winching a large fish up a cliff face can prove impossible (more on this below).
+Anglers must be able to cast out and then reel in without the line being damaged by contact with the cliff face, and any fish which are hooked must be able to be retrieved – winching a large fish up a cliff face can prove difficult and at times impossible (more on this below).

 Rods and Reels